An Open Tele-Impedance Framework to Generate Data for Contact-Rich Tasks in Robotic Manipulation: Methodology

 \subsection{Tele-Impedance Framework Components}

 According to the aforementioned design description, the tele-impedance framework shown in Fig.~\ref{fig:data_collect_sys_design} is implemented.
 The diagram of Fig.~\ref{fig:diagram} illustrates how all the final components of the framework interact with each other.
 The interface uses an M5Stack Core2\footnote{\url{https://docs.m5stack.com/en/core/core2}} as a human-robot communication unit.
 An ESP32 microprocessor manages the hardware components of the interface and communicates with the robot via WiFi.
 The human can regulate the impedance of the robot with two Force Sensor Resistor (FSR).
-A module formed by two voltage dividers with resistances of 3.3k$\Omega$ is used as the analog electronics of the FSR.
+A module formed by two voltage dividers with resistors of 3.3k$\Omega$ is used as the analog electronics of the FSR.
 The human can also communicate with the robot through the M5Stack Core2 touch screen.
 In addition, the human receives feedback of the task through the visual GUI, and vibrotactile feedback of the force measure at the end-effector of the robot.
-The communication of the different components of the system is done in ROS.
 More details about the hardware components and assembly instructions are included in the open repository of the framework.